rocketmlhq/rmldnn/tutorials/seismic_facies_classification/README.rst

 The configuration of the slicer module is very simple, and is described in detail in the `documentation <https://rocketmlhq.github.io/rmldnn/deep_neural_networks.html#slicers-sub-section>`__.
 We want to generate one set of 3D bricks of size 64 x 64 x 256.
-We choose a longer length in the the `z`-direction due to the asymmetric nature of the seismic data, where the facies types change more rapidly in the depth direction.
+We choose a longer length in the `z`-direction due to the asymmetric nature of the seismic data, where the facies types change more rapidly in the depth direction.
 In addition, we want to augment the dataset by generating blocks that overlap in `z` by a large amount.
 This can be accomplished with this configuration: